skulshreshtha/skulshreshtha.github.io/_posts/2020-07-17-spam-detection.md

 This project utilizes the SMS dataset taken from the [SMS Spam Collection Dataset](https://www.kaggle.com/uciml/sms-spam-collection-dataset).
 For this project, I  am starting with a Jupyter Notebook as it eases the data cleansing, model training & testing pipeline workload by not requiring you to re-run the entire script every time.
 Once we have settled on a model configuration, we can create separate scripts for deploying it in Flask.

 ### Importing the basic necessities
+Let's import the basic libraries for data analysis
 ```python
 import pandas as pd
 import numpy as np